 We used to joke.

 Even before we touched Islandia, we bought a 5-pack of beer at a duty-free shop, thought it would be much cheaper here.
-The first thing we did after got out of the airport was to drive to a grocery store to buy food for the next few days.
+The first thing we did after get out of the airport was to drive to a grocery store to buy food for the next few days.
 Then we found out, everything was actually cheaper than we thought.
 Don’t get me wrong, it’s not ‘cheap’, just ‘cheap-er’ than the expectation.
 And the section of seafood was very reasonably priced.
-I think we had too high expectation.
+I think we had a too high expectation.
 Everything was local: cheese, yogurt, milk, vegetables, fruit, meat, fish, everything.
 You can enjoy the luxury you couldn’t have, like buying a jar of caviar for 2 USD.
-Smoked salmon with biscuit in the car was more than pleasant experience.
-Oh and the hotdog is around 3 USD not 15.
-You can easily guess that we’re having a hotdog everyday.
+Smoked salmon with a biscuit in the car was more than pleasant experience.
+Oh and the hotdog is around 3 USD, not 15.
+You can easily guess that we’re having a hotdog every day.

 There are similarities with English.
 Surprisingly.
 All the dots and lines in the alphabet are no doubt intimidating for foreigners.
 The sound is not so familiar either.
 I only know few words, but I couldn’t understand a single thing when locals talk.
 But if you come over the fear and look at it, then you’ll recognize some words that you might recognize.
 House is húsið, Welcome is velkomin, a bakery is bakarí, school is skóli, and there are few more words I saw that were similar to English.
 Do you think?
 Icelandic is related to German, and German is linked to English.
 It goes around and around.
 I probably can’t communicate in Icelandic, but at least I can recognize street signs from now on.

 There are lots of coca-cola: in fact, Iceland Is the most coca-cola drinking country in the world, 30 gallons per year.
 Did you know?